 Our minister will meet with you to create a sacred experience that honors, celebrates, and remembers the life of your loved one.

-Our ‘Little White Church’ on the corner of Harris and Ford in the center of Pitt Meadows, which belongs to the Church Society, and is shared with two Anglican congregations :
+The ‘Little White Church’ on the corner of Harris and Ford in the center of Pitt Meadows, which belongs to the Pitt Meadows Community Church Society, is shared with a traditional Anglican congregation: